motwok/thisandthat/Klipper/waitforready/README.md

 ## Current features

-- Supports a WAITFORREADY gcode, when used waits until printer is ready or Timeout is reached (Paramter T or 60 seconds)
+- Supports a WAITFORREADY gcode, when used waits until printer is ready or Timeout is reached (Paramter TIMEOUT or 60 seconds)

 ## Planed